 2. Structure your portfolio to handle market fluctuations

 Many 401k participants place their entire retirement in just one asset class.
 Never invest any more than 20% of your money in any one investment.
 This includes your company’s stock.
 Your monthly income is already tied to your company’s performance.
 You don’t want your retirement plan tied to them as well.
 You could easily lose your entire retirement if the bulk of your money is invested in company stock.
-Investors at Enron, Worldcom, and Lehman Brothers learned the hard way the penalty for not diversifying.
+Investors at many a once high flying, but ultimately failed company learned the hard way the penalty for not diversifying.
 If you make the mistake of picking an under performing fund, your entire portfolio can suffer.
 Diversification is an investor’s best friend.
 Diversification allows one area of your portfolio to rise when another area may be struggling.

 3. Free yourself from the headache of asset allocation